 Fjaðrárgljúfur river gorge

 Close to Kirkjubæjarklaustur, in South East Iceland, the Fjaðrárgljúfur river canyon is a river gorge with stunning geology.
 Flood waters from the Vatnjokull glacier are though to have carved the gorge over many thousands of years.
 Often the river would have been dramatic when the whole gorge would have been filled by glacier melt water after volcanic eruptions under the huge glacier.
 From above the canyon looks as if a big zipper has ripped apart the gorge.
-There is a very tight “S” curve.
+There is a very tight “S” bend in the river.
 The river winds through the canyon and in good conditions it is possible to wade in the river.
 This should not be attempted after heavy rainfall, or alone.
 The best angle for light is a secret that only local guides know.
 But it becomes obvious when you visit the Fjaðrárgljúfur river canyon.

 Access to the river gorge